 Configuring ETT Direct Instance

 The Direct instance is used as a Sending HISP for SMTP message tracking test cases.
 The instance is configured with an address bound certificate to this domain ttpds2dev.sitenv.org.
-Configuring the instance involves adding your domain using the UI for the direct web application; note that you may need to use the IP address to access the application until all the name services are configured fully.
+Configuring the instance involves adding your domain using the UI for the direct web application.

+Note that you may need to use the IP address to access the application until all the name services are configured fully.
 The Direct web application can be accessed using: http://directserver-ip:8081/config-ui.

 To accomplish this configuration, perform the following startup commands: